Kadhal Desam: Filming

 Kathir mentioned that he dreamt of a "beautiful place full of young people" and was inspired by College Road in Chennai, with a setting by the beach which formed as "opening visual idea" for the film.
 Since it did not exist, he ordered it to be created for the film, costing ₹1 crore.
 Kadhal Desam is the first Tamil film for cinematographer K. V. Anand.
 Vineeth has stated that Anand, unlike other Indian cinematographers, was able to mold actors, and would offer suggestions to him and Abbas during filming.
 Significant portions of the song "O Vennila" were shot at a beach from 4:00 am till sunrise at 6:00 am, over the course of 10 days.
 Filming took place in and around the cities of Chennai, Bangalore, Ooty, Mudumalai, Bandipur, Mumbai and Vishakhapatnam.
 Raju Sundaram was originally chosen as the dance choreographer, but during the shoot of the song "Hello Doctor", he had to attend another shoot.
 Therefore, his assistant Cool Jayanth did the clash work for the song.
 Kathir, who was impressed with his sincerity, promised him to make him a proper choreographer.
 Jayanth ended up choreographing the songs "Ennai Kaanavillaiye", "Kalloori Saalai" and "Thendrale".

 Soundtrack

 The soundtrack for the film was composed by A. R. Rahman, with lyrics by Vaali.
-The soundtrack was also released in Telugu as Prema Desam and in Hindi with the title Duniya Dilwalon Ki, with lyrics written by Mehboob and P. K. Mishra.
+The soundtrack was also released in Telugu as Prema Desam, with lyrics by Bhuvana Chandra and in Hindi with the title Duniya Dilwalon Ki, with lyrics written by Mehboob and P. K. Mishra.

 Kathir revealed that the first song to be recorded was "Kalloori Saalai", he wanted it to be a fast number, but wanted it to start the song "with a melodious line".
 Rahman asked for a dummy lyric for it which started with "Inbathai karuvakkinal penn", which Vaali liked and retained it for the final cut as well.

-For the song "Musthafa Musthafa", Kathir wanted a song on the lines of an old song "Paravaigal Meethu", which was about friendship.
+For the song "Musthafa Musthafa", Kathir wanted a song on the lines of an old song "Paravaigal Palavitham", which was about friendship.
 Rahman gave him the tune during a flight journey which Kathir liked it.